-G3.5 takes precedence over the provisions of D2.16 for balustrades around an atrium.
+G3.5 takes precedence over the provisions of D2.16 for balustrades and other barriers around an atrium.

 G3.6 Separation at roof

 To minimise the risk that the roof of an atrium will not remain in place during a fire.